 Farmers have been on this land for generations.
 They are good stewards of the land and care about the environment and communities they farm and live in.
 Farmers have identified the commitment to continuous improvement and always innovating through new technologies, new research and new equipment.

 Across the Province

 The development and adoption of technology has advanced agriculture for more than a century.
 In 1905, field work for crop cultivation was primarily done with manual labour and the help of horses.
 Throughout the 1930s, farmers used mechanized tractors to help complete this work.
 In the 1950s, the combine helped farmers harvest their crops in a timely fashion.
 The 1980s saw new technologies, such as power steering, included on equipment which helped farmers complete field work more efficiently.
 At the turn of the century, farmers were able to use equipment that was larger and more powerful, but still efficient, to complete field work.
 Farmers now have access to precision technologies which, through the use of GPS, allow tractors and combines to drive themselves.

-Since 1993, the Environmental Farm Plan (EFP) program has helped more than 35,000 Ontario farmers develop and implement more environmentally sustainable practices on their farms.
+Since 1993, the Environmental Farm Plan has helped more than 35,000 Ontario farmers develop and implement more environmentally friendly, sustainable practices.